This post may contain affiliate links (read more)

 Read the DM Article here: Thrifty Bride Saved £20k on Wedding

 In total our wedding cost us £8,200.
-Now I know what you’re thinking – £8k is still a lot of money and I completely agree with you – there are definitely ways we could’ve reduced this cost further but as I said, we weren’t strictly after a ‘do-it-as-cheaply-as-possible’ affair, but a day that both of us actually wanted and so, as a result there were areas where we did spend more money.
+Now I know what you’re thinking – £8k is still a lot of money and I completely agree with you.
+There are definitely ways we could reduce this cost further but we weren’t strictly after a ‘do-it-as-cheaply-as-possible’ affair, but a day that both of us actually wanted and so, as a result there were areas where we did spend more money.

 So with that said, here’s a bit of background on our Wedding Day and what we actually got for our £8,000.

 We got engaged back in December 2015.
-We had originally planned for an October 2017 wedding as we wanted to get married in a country house but the packages were quite expensive and we were looking at £6k for only 30 day guests (without the cost of everything else) – our guest list was looking to be double that so we figured we would need some time to save up.
+We had originally planned for an October 2017 wedding as we wanted to get married in a country house.
+However the packages were quite expensive and we were looking at £6k for only 30 day guests (without the cost of everything else) – our guest list was looking to be double that so we were thinking we would need some time to save up.